wess/rove/README.md

-# Shift
+# Rove

 **A nice little migration too for Postgresql.*

-Shift provides a fast CLI for managing your Postgres schema:
+Rove provides a fast CLI for managing your Postgres schema:

 * Organize migrations in timestamped folders with `up.sql` / `down.sql`
 * Built on Bun’s native `sql` client—no external `pg` or `pg_dump` required